 Hal Smith is planning to build .
 Associates of Portland. on a known geologically sensitive and west of Spring Street.
-Smith filed an application for a building permit with the city on June 4, and a sign declaring Smith's intentions has been posted at the
+Smith filed an application for a building permit with the city on June 4, and a sign declaring Smith's intentions has been posted at the site.

-Several neighbors in that area are afraid that Smith's development plans could further destabilize ground that has already been subject to sliding.
-And, in addition to posing a hazard to individual properties they think future development could jeopardize city streets and utilities in that area.
+Several neighbors in that area are afraid that Smith's development plans could further destabilize ground that has already been subject to slitling.
+And, in addition to posing a hazard to individual properties, they think future development could jeopardize city streets and utilifies in that area.

-"I'm one who's real concerned about this development down below Spring Street said Dick Mason, who lives of Thompson Street, a block east of the proposed building site.
+"I'm one who's real concerned about this development down below Spring Street, said Dick Mason, who lives on Thompson Street, a block east of the proposed building site.

-"Spring Street wasn't named Spring Street by me take.
+"Spring Street wasn't named Spring Street by mistake.
 There were springs, and there's still all kinds of underground springs along there.
 The wrole area is a landslide area;" he said.

-Mason added that he has walked the area for the past 24 years, and it is decirorating as it is, but thinking of anybody mirrible in an expert we have a process for When an individual is contemt them?
+Mason added that he has walked the area to the past 24 years, and "it is de riorating as it is, but thinking of anybody opment could jeppardize their has been submitted by Smith and